VCD Yr10 AOS1 Experimenting with models

 What you will do

 In this unit students learn how to 'sketch' in 3d.
-We make models of architectural forms.
+We will make models of tiny houses.
 The models will explore form in the same way sketching explores shape.
 We won't be making models of finished ideas.
 We will be using the model making process to visualise and evolve ideas for the rest of our course.
 Our models will be inspired by contemporary architectural practices.

 In this unit you will create visualisation drawings and models and presentation drawings.